Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Vasovagal syncope is a condition that leads to fainting in some people.
 It is the most common cause of fainting.
 It's usually not harmful nor a sign of a more serious problem.

 Many nerves connect with your heart and blood vessels.
 These nerves help control the speed and force of your heartbeat.
-They also regulate blood pressure.
-They control whether your blood vessels should be more open or closed.
+They also regulate blood pressure by controlling whether your blood vessels widen or tighten.
 Usually, these nerves coordinate their actions so you always get enough blood to your brain.
 Under certain situations, these nerves might give an inappropriate signal.
 This might cause your blood vessels to open wide.
 At the same time, your heartbeat slows down.
 Blood can start to pool in your legs, and not enough of it may reach the brain.
-If that happens, you may lose consciousness briefly.
+If that happens, you may briefly lose consciousness.
 When you lie or fall down, blood flow to the brain resumes.